wassname/mapping_mnist/readme.md

 To do this we map mnist as we vary two nuerons.
 We reduce mnist to a binary problem (is the number less than 5), and reduce the dimensionality with a single conv2d layer.
 There are no hidden layers, and the head is a dense layer with two neurons: nueron x and nueron y.
 For our z axis we use loss.

+The result is quite smooth and covex, but perhaps that's a result of how I set up the problem.

 Steps:
 - Pre-train a model
 - freeze all but the x and y neurons parameters.